AdrKacz/IA-Negotiation/README.md

 curses.init_pair(6, 6, -1)
 ```

-**Environment** defines a `display` function that is in charge of printing the current state of the negotiation.
+**Environment** defines a `display` function in charge of printing the current state of the negotiation.

 ```py
 def display(self, y_shift=1):